- American Art Collector, August 2019

 Featured in the October 2021 issue of The Woven Tale Press magazine, including Cone's piece, Diffuse, on the cover

-Featured in the August 2019 issue of American Art Collector - view full article
+Featured in the August 2019 issue of American Art Collector - view full

-Featured in the October 2018 issue of American Art Collector - view full article
+Featured in the October 2018 issue of American Art Collector - view full

-Featured in the October 2015 issue of American Art Collector - view full article
+Featured in the October 2015 issue of American Art Collector - view full

 Fine Art Connoisseur